vendasta/marketplace-documentation/docs/Guides/oauth2.md

 | **Client ID**                    | Obtained when creating your OAuth2 configuration within the Vendasta Platform|
 | **Client Secret (backend only)** | Obtained when creating your OAuth2 configuration within the Vendasta Platform|

+## Step 3: Session Transfer Workflow

+## Authorization URL Configuration
+The library that you chose to use likely had a function for generating the OAuth Authorization URL.

-#### Contextualizing your Auth URL
+### Contextualizing your Auth URL

 Vendasta users may belong to any one of our many partners, and each partner may select one of many different login methods.
+Additionally user access is white-labeled.
+The branding to be displayed to them can be by `market_id`.
-In order to direct the user to the login which is appropriate for their account, we need to know which account they are attempting to access.
+Thus in order to direct the user to the login screen that is specific to their account, we need to know which account they are attempting to access.
 Most OAuth2 libraries will allow you to add additional context to your Authorization URL with query parameters, before initiating an OAuth2 flow, provide options to your OAuth2 library to set the account ID to the `account_id` query parameter.

-In the case that you have a partner ID, you may use it in place of an account id by specifying it in the `partner_id` query parameter.

 ### Prompts